 PB: 0000-0002-6759-4371

+LFB: 0000-0001-9552-8032

 Keywords: climate change, climwin, gestation, juveniles, lactation, large ungulates, life stages, Switzerland, Ticino canton

 Journal: Biology letters

 A research article is the presentation of the author’s own work, including methods and results.
 Articles published in Biology Letters should be suitable for a broad audience.
 Therefore, authors should briefly explain the broad impact of their work in their accompanying cover letter and in the introduction of the manuscript itself.